jshaker000/jaySA/README.md

 The source code also can demonstrate and serve as an example of how to use the OPENSSL EVP functions.

-Note:
+Notes:

-It is recommended when encrypting fodlers or large groups of files to make a tarball **first** then encrypt, because encryption is expensive
+1) It is recommended when encrypting fodlers or large groups of files to make a tarball/zip **first** then encrypt, because encryption is computationally expensive
+2) Currently I load the entire file to be encrypted into RAM at once so if your file is too big this may fail.

 ## Cryptographic Methods: